-In the case of Clemson University’s Andy Quattlebaum Outdoor Recreation Center designed by Cooper Carry, the mass timber structural members of the building required 24 acres of harvested southern yellow pine.
+In the case of Clemson University’s Andy Quattlebaum Outdoor Education Center designed by Cooper Carry, the mass timber structural members of the building required 24 acres of harvested southern yellow pine.
 This is the second building in the country to utilize southern yellow pine in a mass timber assembly.

 The design of the structural framing and roof/floor slabs for the project was analyzed for efficiency and cost savings.
 The use of cross-laminated timber for elevated floors and roof slabs allowed the design team to increase the spacing between columns and reduce the number of secondary joists and columns.
 In addition, cost for ceilings and integrated lighting was eliminated due to the opportunity to leave the wood structure exposed.
 Considering all of these factors, using mass timber in lieu of structural steel framing, decking, and ceilings provided cost savings.